rbauer420/DataDashboard/README.md

 If the user enters a subject with numbers, a red, error message will display under the header saying, "Your subject can only contain letters a-z".

-If the user enters an ivalid phone number, a red, error message will display under the header saying, "You must enter a telephone number in the format of (555) 555-5555".
+If the user enters an invalid phone number, a red, error message will display under the header saying, "You must enter a telephone number in the format of (555) 555-5555".

 If the user enters an invalid email address, error message will display under the header saying, "You must enter a valid email address".